 What is your pricing?

-I currently charge $150 per hour, and for larger pieces, you have the option of renting me out all day for $800 for up to eight hours (saving $400 from the normal hourly rate of eight hours.)
+I currently charge $150 per hour.
 My minimum for small pieces is $100.
 I require a deposit of $50-$100, depending on the piece, for saving any appointment time.
 I have several flash sales throughout the year which offer specific deals.

 Where are you located?

-I currently tattoo at Jesse James Tattoo at 1816 Euclid Ave, Berkeley, CA by appointment.
+I currently tattoo at Modern Electric Studio in Berkeley, CA by appointment.

 Is it possible to cover an old tattoo?